FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Method

 where $\hat{B}_0=\mathbf{0}$, $\hat{A}_0$ is initialized with Kaiming uniform~\citep{he2015delving}, $M[:, :r]$ and $M[:r, :]$ denote the first $r$ columns and rows of the matrix $M$, respectively.
 Note that we omit the superscript $l$ for brevity.
 Each client $k$ receives $\hat{A}_i$ and $\hat{B}_i$, and optimizes only $\hat{B}_{i}$, using~\Cref{eq:obj} on its local dataset $\calD_k$.
 The server then aggregates the optimized $\hat{B}_i$ matrices from all participating clients.
 We outline our complete method in~\Cref{algo:fedsvd}.

-Importantly, this reparameterization does not change the value of $B_{i}\hat{A}_{i-1}$, \ie, $B_i\hat{A}_{i-1}=\hat{B}_{i}\hat{A}_{i}$, since $\text{rank}(B_i\hat{A}_{i-1})\leq r$ by the design of LoRA.
+Importantly, this reparameterization does not change the value of $B_{i}\hat{A}_{i-1}$, \ie, $B_i\hat{A}_{i-1}=\hat{B}_{i}\hat{A}_{i}$, since $\text{rank}(B_i\hat{A}_{i-1})\leq r$ follows from the low-rank structure of LoRA.
 Therefore, the rank-$r$ SVD exactly recovers $B_i\hat{A}_{i-1}$.
 As a result, all clients receive a consistent, globally synchronized initialization after SVD, while benefiting from updated, data-informed $\hat{A}$ matrices instead of relying on a fixed random projection.
-As demonstrated in~\Cref{sec:exp}, this strategy empirically stabilizes training and accelerates optimization.
+As shown in~\Cref{sec:exp}, this strategy empirically stabilizes training and accelerates optimization.

 \myparagraph{Bounding the gradient norm.} Moreover, the orthonormality of $\hat{A}$ ensures that its spectral norm is exactly 1, which leads to a tighter bound on the gradient norm of $B$.
 Denoting the output as $\mathbf{z}=(W_0 +B\hat{A})\rvx$, we compute: